-Labeled the eighth wonder of the world, the Terracotta Army represents to a large extent the style and features of the Qin dynasty.
-Its quantity and quality are extraordinary, providing valuable information for in-depth study of the armed forces, economics, politics, culture, and art of the time.
+Labeled the eighth wonder of the world, the Terracotta Army represents to a large extent the style and features of China's ancient Qin dynasty.

 Current excavation of the Terracotta Army only accounts for 1% of the whole of Emperor Qin’s Mausoleum, just the tip of the iceberg.
 But even on this little “tip”, there are still many mysteries waiting to be uncovered.